What is a Pizza Stone? Discover the Most Practical Answer

 Want to learn more about pizza stone materials?
 Check our article “Examining the Anatomy of Pizza Stones” for more information.

-Regardless of the material, make sure to check the temperature range of the pizza stone you are planning to buy.
-It should be rated to at least 550°F, otherwise, it may crack when you crank up your oven.
+Regardless of the material, check the temperature range of the pizza stone you plan to buy.
+It should be rated to at least 550°F; otherwise, it may crack when you crank up your oven.

 Pizza Stone Size and Shape

-Some pizza stones are actually a set of tiles that you arrange on the oven rack; this style has the advantage of being easier to move (and perhaps store) as well as maximizing your baking surface.
+Some pizza stones are a set of tiles you arrange on the oven rack; this style has the advantage of being easier to move (and perhaps store) and maximizing your baking surface.

 However, tiles are not readily moved from oven to table and are thus designed to stay in the oven until cooled (which will take several hours).